tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### Instructor Notes

+* As a reminder, slack out the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
+Tell students to complete the installation and verify it with a TA before the end of the next class.

 * Today's lesson deals heavily with statistical concepts, particularly probability.
 Try to be as clear as possible and be mindful of students who may become easily confused, as this lesson will  push the boundaries of most students' comfort levels when it comes to statistics.

 * When overviewing the concept of probability distributions, also make sure to stress the notion of randomness.
 Probability merely implies that there is a chance that a specific result or event may occur but makes no guarantees, which is why results can differ with each iteration.